 No licensing, legislative, regulatory or certification requirements apply to this qualification at the time of publication.

 The timeframe to complete the qualification is a maximum of 1 year.

-The course is provided through trainer led classroom mode of delivery.
+The course is provided through trainer led classroom mode of delivery which include the following;

 - Face to face (classroom) delivery

 - Self-paced structured e-learning

 - Simulated based assessment